-This Official Statement of the South Island Public Service District, South Carolina (the "District"), which includes the cover pages hereof and the appendices hereto, provides information relating to the District and its \$71,085,000 principal amount Waterworks and Sewer System Improvement Revenue Bonds, Series 2022 (the "Series 2022 Bonds").
-The District is a special purpose district of the State of South Carolina (the "State") which resulted from the consolidation, pursuant to an ordinance of Beaufort County Council (the "Council") enacted on October 28, 1996, of two existing public service districts - Forest Beach Public Service District and Sea Pines Public Service District.
-The Series 2022 Bonds, the Parity Bonds and any Additional Bonds (as such terms are hereinafter defined) are referred to herein as the "Bonds."
-Included in this Official Statement are brief descriptions of the Series 2022 Bonds and the security therefor, the District's combined waterworks and sewer system (the "System"), the District and the surrounding area and the resolutions pursuant to which the Series 2022 Bonds are authorized and issued by the District.
+This Official Statement of the South Island Public Service District, South Carolina (the "District"), which includes the cover pages hereof and the Appendices hereto, provides information relating to the District and its \$42,765,000 principal amount Waterworks and Sewer System Improvement Revenue Bonds, Series 2024 (the "Series 2024 Bonds").
+The District is a special purpose district of the State of South Carolina (the "State") which resulted from the consolidation, pursuant to an ordinance of Beaufort County Council ("Beaufort County Council") enacted on October 28, 1996, of two existing public service districts - Forest Beach Public Service District and Sea Pines Public Service District.
+The Series 2024 Bonds, the Parity Bonds and any Additional Bonds (as such terms are hereinafter defined) are referred to herein as the "Bonds."
+Included in this Official Statement are brief descriptions of the Series 2024 Bonds and the security therefor, the District's combined waterworks and sewer system (the "System"), the District and the surrounding area and the resolutions pursuant to which the Series 2024 Bonds are authorized and issued by the District.
 Also included is certain financial information relating to the System.
 All summaries of documents herein are qualified by reference to such documents in their entirety.
-Capitalized terms used herein without specific definition are used as defined in Appendix C - "SUMMARY OF CERTAIN PROVISIONS OF THE RESOLUTIONS-DEFINITIONS."
+Capitalized terms used herein without specific definition are used as defined in Appendix C-"SUMMARY OF CERTAIN PROVISIONS OF THE RESOLUTIONS-DEFINITIONS."